 The transmitted RF signal is derived by upconverting the complex baseband signal, which consists of several fields.
-The timing boundaries for the various fields when the midamble is not present (TBD) are shown in Figure 34-3.10-1 (Timing boundaries for EHT PPDU fields if midamble is not present (TBD)), where NEHT-LTF is the number of EHT-LTF symbols and is defined in Table 36-14 (Frequently used parameters), NEHT-SIG is the number of OFDM symbols in the EHT-SIG field present in an EHT MU PPDU, and NSYM is the number of data OFDM symbols.
+The timing boundaries for the various fields are shown in Figure 34-3.10-1 (Timing boundaries for EHT PPDU fields), where NEHT-LTF is the number of EHT-LTF symbols and is defined in Table 36-14 (Frequently used parameters), NEHT-SIG is the number of OFDM symbols in the EHT-SIG field present in an EHT MU PPDU, and NSYM is the number of data OFDM symbols.